TanStack/table/README.md

 - [Read the contribution guidelines](https://github.com/tanstack/react-table/tree/alpha/CONTRIBUTING.md)
 - Write some docs!
 Start with the [API docs](https://github.com/TanStack/react-table/tree/alpha/docs/src/api) and try adding some information about one or more of the features.
 The types do a decent job of showing what's supported and the capabilities of the library.
 - Try your hand at migrating an example to v8!
 The todo list for the examples is above!
-- **Using a plugin?** Try rewriting your plugin (v8 doesn't have a plugin system any more) as a wrapping hook/function that uses `useTable` internally.
+- **Using a plugin?** Try rewriting your plugin (v8 doesn't have a plugin system any more) as a functional wrapper that uses TanStack Table internally.
 The new API is much more powerful and easier to compose.
 If you find something you can't figure out, let us know and we'll add it to the API.

 ### [Become a Sponsor](https://github.com/sponsors/tannerlinsley/)